Working together for the health, safety and wellbeing of all Victorian women and gender diverse people

 Image of young Indigenous Australian woman sitting on a stair while studying.

-The Victorian Women's Health Services Network is a collective of 12 state government-funded women's health services, each a centre of excellence in gendered health promotion, primary prevention and gender equity.
+The Victorian Women's Health Services Network is a collective of 12 state government-funded women's health services.

 Our network consists of: